Josh Ramirez

 8. Mid-July, the gap

-Sets per day, meals per day, macro intake — all three rolling averages drop to exactly 0 for a week.
+Sets per day, meals per day, macro intake — all three rolling averages dropped to exactly 0 for a week.
 That's Belize.
-The graph already remembered; the slide just had to admit it.
+The app did not need an excuse field; the missing rows were already honest.

 From the gallery